 Library Carpentry workshops are in-person events and are taught by at least one volunteer certified Instructor.
 Our Instructors are trained in pedagogy with a focus on creating a motivating and engaging learning environment.

 An official Library Carpentry workshop must include three to four of our core lessons.
 All workshops that are reported to Library Carpentry are listed in the ‘Upcoming Workshops’ section of this site and range from 1-day to multi-day.
 See What constitutes a Library Carpentry workshop? and Seventy-One Workshops… and Counting for further information.
-Instructors must be prepared to observe The Carpentries Code of Conduct in workshops.
+All participants must be prepared to observe The Carpentries Code of Conduct in workshops.
 Library Carpentry lesson materials are freely available under a permissive open license and available for the wider community to use for Library Carpentry-based workshops.
 Library Carpentry workshops that are report

 Prior to and following each workshop, instructors have surveys available to them to assess participants’ understanding of data and software tools and approaches taught.
 Our surveys align with The Carpentries surveys and programmatic/learner assessments.
 Library Carpentry pre and post workshop surveys are available via the Carpentries workshop template.